ibm-cloud-architecture/tutorial-vpc-3tier-networking/WebApp.md

 systemctl restart mysql
 ```

-Prepare master database.
+Prepare source database.
 This will require two seperate ssh sessions to `MySQL1`.
 On the first ssh session
-configure the MySQL master.
+configure the MySQL source database.

 Login to MySQL
 ```
 mysql -u root -p
 ```
-We need to grant privileges to the slave.
-The following command will set the slave's user name and password:
+We need to grant privileges to the replica.
+The following command will set the replica database's user name and password:

    - GRANT REPLICATION SLAVE ON *.* TO `'slave_user'`@'%' IDENTIFIED BY `'password'`;